 Each of these channels has already worked for SaaS and Start-up companies before, but not every channel will show the same results for different companies.
 However, there will be at least one channel that brings traction to your business.

 Remember the last time you watched a car commercial?
 Did you ever notice that 90% of the time of a 1-minute commercial, they talk about the azure blue oceans you can reach with this car, the exclusive beaches you can see, and only 10% of the time about the extra features they provide?
 Great messaging is about showing your customers what they will get, what dreams they can fulfill, what experience they can have.
 Having persuasive messaging means talking about benefits rather than features.

 Keep in mind that the first version of your messaging does not have to be perfect.
 Develop the first version of your messaging, test it with potential customers, iterate, and understand which version resonates with your audience.

-Most of the time, your price should reflect the value and the position you want to take in the market and the manufacturing costs, plus your markup.
+Most of the time, your price should reflect the value and the position you want to take in the market and not the manufacturing costs, plus your markup.

 With these six essential factors in mind, you can craft an effective go-to-market strategy that brings the odds in your favor of creating a successful business.